PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 On Fedora, there is currently a build for it by Divested Computing Group that you can find [here](https://github.com/divestedcg/rpm-hardened_malloc)

-If you are using Whonix, Kicksecure or have hardened_Malloc installed somewhere, consider setting up `LD_PRELOAD` as described in the [Kicksecure Documentation](https://www.kicksecure.com/wiki/Hardened_Malloc) or [Arch Wiki](https://wiki.archlinux.org/title/Security#Hardened_malloc).
+If you are using Whonix, Kicksecure or have hardened_malloc installed somewhere, consider setting up `LD_PRELOAD` as described in the [Kicksecure Documentation](https://www.kicksecure.com/wiki/Hardened_Malloc) or [Arch Wiki](https://wiki.archlinux.org/title/Security#Hardened_malloc).

 ### Mountpoint Hardening